darricktheprogrammer/PAsty-Bridge/README.md

 A collection of functions for converting values back and forth between Applescript and Python

+###Development Note
+PAsty-Bridge uses the [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+If you wish to contribute, do not pull from the master branch.
+Pull from the `Develop` branch.
+Any Pull Requests that go straight into `Master` will be denied.

 Website for this project can be found here: http://darricktheprogrammer.github.io/PAsty-Bridge